-On the summer list is making my site responsive.
+On the to-do list is making my site responsive.
 I’ve been thinking about it for a year or so, the usual story of client projects coming first.

 The layout here is obviously simple, so it’s alright when viewed on a mobile, but not ideal.
 I don’t actually mind viewing full screen versions of websites on my phone — especially when mobile layouts make it tough to find what I’m looking for.